CarolinaCretu/CarolinaCretu/README.md

 ## Hi there 👋

 My name is Carolina, and I'm currently completing my Bachelor's in Genomics at the University of Bologna.
-I’m passionate about bioinformatics and deeply interested in how biological data can be analyzed to uncover insights into the complexity of the human body.
+I’m passionate about how biological data can be analyzed to uncover insights into the complexity of the human body.

 ## What I'm working on